roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 Any major improvements that we want to make to the summer school following feedback from the previous year need to be identified.

-- *Review Retro from previous year*
+- *TASK: Review Retro from previous year*
-- *Review feedback from Smallpeice*
+- *TASK: Review feedback from Smallpeice*

 #### Budget Acquisition